 Knowing the basics of the three act structure is a little like knowing the basics of every musical score: you have the intro, the chorus, and the pieces on each side.
 The following gives you a taste of how i break down the process of writing a memoir.

 The three act structure is based on the premise that the chapters which fill each ‘act’ have a key purpose in fulfilling the journey or quest of the central character (you, since it’s memoir) in the story.

 Knowing the outline of the three-act structure helped me draft my second (and much more difficult) memoir A Letter From Paris much quicker than Love & Other U-Turns, because i was able to quickly locate where to start the ‘journey’.

 Each ‘act’ has a number of scenes or chapters, and each ‘act’ varies in length, but the purpose of each act is outlined below.

 Having a visual of the three act structure (or just a few key words up on your desk) helps you as you’re drafting your memoir, because you start to understand the archetypal meaning behind each aspect of your journey or story.
-It can also save you from going off on a completely unnecessary tangent of thousands of unnecessary words / side plots, and keeps you writing if you think you might get stuck.
-I include lots of writing prompts for each act in my write your memoir online course.
+It can also save you from going off on a completely unnecessary tangent of thousands of unnecessary words / side plots.

 Act One: The Set-up